nvllsvm/nullsum.net/content/posts/mpd_art_box/index.md

 [![screenshot](screenshot.jpg)](screenshot.jpg)

-I'm very pleased how quick it was to create and how little code there is to maintain.
+It's still a kind of rough around the edges, but I'm very pleased how quick it was to create and how little code there is to maintain.

 See the source repository for more information: [GitHub - nvllsvm/mpd-art-box](https://github.com/nvllsvm/mpd-art-box)